SonnenladenGmbH/APsystems-EZ1-API-HomeAssistant/README.md

 * for a more detailed documentation see our GitHub Pages.
 ## Recommendations
 - We highly recommend to set a **static IP** for the inverter you want to interact with.
 This can be achieved be accessing your local router, searching for the inverters IP and setting it to "static ip" or similar.
 A quick Google search will tell you how to do it exactly for your specific router model.
-## Error Handling
-The library includes basic error handling for HTTP and connection errors.

 ## Contribute to this project
-- Everyone is invited to commit changes to this library.
+- Everyone is invited to commit changes to this integration.
 This is considered a community project to realise countless projects that may need very specific new functionality.
 We're happy to see your ideas ;)
 - You're also welcome to request new features to be built natively into the inverters API.
 We're in close contact with APsystems and happy to add new features in the future.
 ## License
-This library is released under the MIT License.
+This project is released under the MIT License.

 ---